ontodev/cogs/README.md

 ### `rm`

 Running `rm` will stop tracking one or more local sheets.
-They are removed from `.cogs/sheet.tsv`, and the `.cogs/field.tsv` is updated to remove the fields that were unique to those sheets.
-Additionally, this does not delete any local copies of sheets specified by their paths.
+This does not delete any local copies of sheets specified by their paths.
 ```
 cogs rm [paths]
 ```